-Joi-Marie McKenzie is an entertainment and lifestyle writer for ABC News.
-She is also the author of her critically-acclaimed debut memoir, The Engagement Game, released just this week.
-We asked Joi-Marie about her post-breakup rituals and she opened up about how prayer helped her stay #onthemend.
+Joi-Marie McKenzie is the Emmy-award winning Senior Entertainment Editor for ESSENCE magazine.
+Previously, she wrote for Good Morning America and ABC News.
+She is also the author of a critically-acclaimed memoir, The Engagement Game.
+We asked Joi-Marie about her post-breakup rituals and she opened up about how her spiritual life helped her mend.

 If you think back to the first time you were heartbroken, what advice would you give to that younger version of yourself?

 “It’ll happen again.
 And it’ll happen continually throughout life.
 So don’t necessarily worry about mourning the loss, but worry about learning how to cope with the loss because it’ll happen until the very day that you die — and then someone else is heartbroken.
 It’s a cycle.”